-Four killed in Sapelo Island dock collapse lived in Jacksonville
+Four Killed in Sapelo Island Dock Collapse Lived in Jacksonville

 “Heartbreakingly, these celebrations ended in a tragedy,” said Commissioner Walter Rabon with the Georgia Department of Natural Resources during a Sunday press conference.

-He said 40 people were reportedly on the gangway preparing to board a ferry when it collapsed.

-Rabon also said he’s not aware of what the weight limit was, but added the gangway “should have held that capacity”.
+Rabon also said he was not aware of what the weight limit was, but added the gangway “should have held that capacity”.

 “The initial findings of our investigation at this point show a catastrophic failure of the gangway,” said Rabon.